trans-travel/trans-travel/us/tn.md

 ## Child Custody / Abuse

- * Trans medical care is illegal for youth in Tennessee
+ * Trans medical care is illegal for youth in Tennessee However, a preliminary injunction (as of June 28, 2023) will allow both puberty blockers and hormone therapy for trans youth until the case challenging the ban is heard.
  * It is unknown if transition might be used by the state to justify custody removal.
  * There is no sanctuary law preventing cooperation with other